fastlane/docs/docs/plugins/create-plugin.md

 #### Using FastlaneCore::Configuration

+Note that it is not necessary to `require "fastlane_core"` in a plugin.

 Most actions accept one or more parameters to customize their behavior.
 Actions define their parameters in an `available_options` method.
 This method returns an array of `FastlaneCore::ConfigItem` objects to describe supported options.
 Each option is declared by creating a new